FenyoLab/EC_codeximaging/docs/README_celesta.md

 1. Prior marker info (CSV)
 2. Imaging data (CSV)

+See https://github.com/plevritis-lab/CELESTA for more details.

 ## Running CELESTA

+Clone the `CC_codeximaging` repo and navigate to `bash_scripts`.

-Open `bash_scripts/run_celesta.sh`, enter arguments as needed, and run.
+Open `run_celesta.sh`, edit arguments as needed, and run.

 The actual R script is in `celesta_phenotyping.R`.

 ## Inspecting CELESTA results

-Results will be saved to the `output_dir/project_title` folder as you specified in `run_celesta.sh`.
+Results will be saved to the `output_dir/project_title` folder specified in `run_celesta.sh`.
 This will include the following:
 * Final Celesta object (RDS)
 * Final cell assignments (CSV)
 * Cell assignment plot